 Let’s look at the example of Epicflow.
 Its Future Load Graph analyzes the data on employees’ involvement in active projects and builds a corresponding graph showing team members’ expected workload and output in the future.
 This information must be properly interpreted: the graph has a zero line, and if a resource (resource group) is expected to be overworked, the line indicating this resource/group will be placed above this line.
 It signalizes that there’s going to be a bottleneck, and a project/resource manager has to take corrective measures.
 If not, an overloaded employee or a resource group will become a bottleneck for the workflow.
 If it’s under the line, an employee doesn’t work according to their capacity.

 Epicflow’s Historical Load Graph shows how employees’ workload changed over time in relation to their capacity.
 Upon correct interpretation, it can provide a project/resource manager with valuable insights, e.g., detect idleness (not working at one’s full capacity), which can significantly hamper the flow but is almost impossible to spot with the naked eye.

-Let the system automate processes
+Let the resource management tool automate processes

 In addition to automatic prioritization and resource allocation mentioned above, a resource management solution can assist in reporting.
 Creating reports is an integral part of a project/resource manager’s work.
 When resource management software works properly (the data in the system is correct and timely updated), project and resource managers can generate reports in the system instead of being busy gathering all the necessary information and compiling them manually.
 As a result, they will have much more time for important and creative tasks, while the tool will automate a significant part of their work.

 Also, resource management tools can integrate with other solutions.
 For example, the integration with a human resource management system will provide real-time updates about resource availability, which is critically important for effective resource allocation.